-Truancy: Any pupil subject to compulsory full-time education who is absent from school and/or tardy in excess of thirty (30) minutes on three (3) occasions in one school year without valid excuse or any combination thereof, is considered to be a truant under the law.
+Truancy: Any student subject to compulsory full-time education who is absent from school and/or tardy in excess of thirty (30) minutes on three (3) occasions in one school year without valid excuse or any combination thereof, is considered to be a truant under the law.
 [Education Code 48260 (a)].
-Upon a pupil's initial classification as a truant, the school district shall utilize the Notification of Truancy letter to notify the pupil's parent/guardian of the truancy and its consequences.
+Upon a student's initial classification as a truant, the school District shall utilize the Notification of Truancy letter to notify the student's parent/guardian of the truancy and its consequences.

-Any pupil is deemed a habitual truant who has been reported as a truant three (3) or more times per school year and an appropriate district officer or employee has made a conscientious effort to hold at least one conference with the parent or guardian of the pupil and the pupil himself [Education Code 48262].
+Any student is deemed a habitual truant who has been reported as a truant three (3) or more times per school year and an appropriate District officer or employee has made a conscientious effort to hold at least one conference with the parent/guardian of the student and the student himself [Education Code 48262].

-Chronic Absentee [Education Code 60901(c)(1)]: A pupil who is absent on 10 percent or more of the schooldays in the school year when the total number of days the pupil is absent is divided by the total number of days the pupil is enrolled.
+Chronic Absentee [Education Code 60901(c)(1)]: A student who is absent on 10 percent or more of the schooldays in the school year when the total number of days the student is absent is divided by the total number of days the student is enrolled.

-Any pupil who is deemed a habitual truant or chronically absent or is irregular in attendance in school may be referred to a School Attendance Review Board (SARB).
+Any student who is deemed a habitual truant or chronically absent or is irregular in attendance in school may be referred to a School Attendance Review Board (SARB).